-The Leadership Capacity Program™ is based on aligning 5 Leadership Anchors.
-These strengths-based competencies' provide a foundation for leadership success and sustained performance.
+LCP Global's enterprise leadership solutions are based on aligning their efforts and goals with 5 Leadership Anchors to increase leadership capacity.
+They provide a foundation for leadership success and sustained performance.

 Each anchor point provides leaders with a foundation for demonstrating how a leader’s capacity can be dramatically transformed when adopting these leadership anchors, compared to leaders who don’t have them.